RizzoHou/king-of-the-amazons/docs/implementation/06_success_criteria.md

 # Success Criteria: King of the Amazons

 ## Overview
-This document defines the success criteria for the "King of the Amazons" project, including academic grading requirements, technical specifications, quality standards, and competition performance targets.
+This document defines the success criteria for the "King of the Amazons" project, including academic grading requirements, technical specifications, quality standards, and enhanced feature targets.

 ## Academic Success Criteria